 Case selection and treatment planning

-When a single tooth requires a crown, the prosthetic crown will in most instances rest upon whatever tooth structure was originally supporting the crown of the natural tooth.
-However, when restoring an edentulous area with a bridge, the bridge is almost always restoring more teeth than there are root structures to support.
-For instance, in the photo at right, the 5-unit bridge will only be supported on three abutment teeth.
-To determine whether or not the abutment teeth can support a bridge without failure from lack of support from remaining root structures, the dentist employs Ante's rule—which states that the roots of abutment teeth must have a combined surface area in three dimensions that is more than that of the missing root structures of the teeth replaced with a bridge.
+When a single tooth requires a crown, the prosthetic crown will generally rest upon the tooth structure that was originally supporting the crown of the natural tooth.
+When restoring an Edentulous area with a bridge however, the bridge is almost always restoring more teeth than there are root structures to support.
+To determine whether, or not the abutment teeth can support a bridge the dentist employs Ante's rule.
+This rule states that the roots of abutment teeth must have a combined surface area in three dimensions that is more than that of the missing root structures of the teeth replaced with a bridge.
 When the situation yields a poor prognosis for proper support, double abutments may be required to properly conform to Ante's rule.

-When a posterior tooth intended for an abutment tooth already possesses an intracoronal restoration, it might be better to make that bridge abutment into an inlay or an onlay, instead of a crown.
-However, this may concentrate the torque of the masticatory forces onto a less enveloping restoration, thus making the bridge more prone to failure.
+When a posterior tooth intended for an abutment tooth already possesses an intracoronal restoration, it may be better to make that bridge abutment into an inlay or an onlay, instead of a crown.
+This however, may concentrate the torque of the masticatory forces onto a less enveloping restoration, thus making the bridge more prone to failure.

-In some situations, a cantilever bridge may be constructed to restore an edentulous area that only has adequate teeth for abutments either mesally or distally.
-This must also conform to Ante's rule but, because there are only abutments on one side, a modification to the rule must be applied, and these bridges possess double abutments in the majority of cases, and the occlusal surface area of the pontic is generally decreased by making the pontic smaller than the original tooth.
+In some situations, a cantilever bridge may be constructed to restore an Edentulous area that only has adequate teeth for abutments either mesally or distally.
+This must also conform to Ante's rule but, because there are only abutments on one side, a modification to the rule must be applied, and these bridges possess double abutments in the majority of cases.
+The Occlusal surface area of the pontic is generally decreased by making the pontic smaller than the original tooth.

-As with preparations for single-unit crowns, the preparations for multiple-unit bridges must also possess proper taper to facilitate the insertion of the prosthesis onto the teeth.
-However, there is an added dimension when it comes to bridges, because the bridge must be able to fit onto the abutment teeth simultaneously.
-Thus, the taper of the abutment teeth must match, to properly seat the bridge.
+As with preparations for single-unit crowns, the preparations for multiple-unit bridges must also possess a proper taper to facilitate the insertion of the prosthesis onto the teeth.
+There is an added dimension however, when it comes to bridges, because the bridge must be able to fit onto the abutment teeth simultaneously.
+Due to this the taper of the abutment teeth must match, to properly seat the bridge.
 This is known as requiring parallelism among the abutments.

-When this is not possible, due to severe tipping of one of more of the abutments, for example, an attachment may be useful, as in the photo at right, so that one of the abutments may be cemented first, and the other abutment, attached to the pontic, can then be inserted, with an arm on the pontic slipping into a groove on the cemented crown to achieve a span across the edentulous area.
+When this is not possible, due to severe tipping of one or more of the abutments, an attachment may be useful, so that one of the abutments may be cemented first, and the other abutment, attached to the pontic, can then be inserted, with an arm on the pontic slipping into a groove on the cemented crown to achieve a span across the Edentulous area.